jmej/MIDI2DMX/README.md

 There are a lot of expensive DMX controllers with proprietary drivers.
 There are a lot of cheap DMX controllers with little or no documentation.
 (Although these days a lot of them are copied from the uDMX project).
 Some of them work intermittently, some work only on windows, and some work only with specific (unexciting) DMX control software.

 The uDMX project http://www.anyma.ch/research/udmx/ is the only well documented open source option out there, but in my experience - it's not that good.
 It suffers from choppy framerates and frequent drop outs, and on top of that, all the units I tried became unresponsive fairly often in a variety of software applications.
 There is a fundamental design flaw: it relies on your computer to send DMX frames.
 If your computer is processing audio (from Pure Data or Max for instance) - you end up with pretty severe audio dropouts.
-Also your framerate suffers due to varies computer and USB bus performance issues.
+Also your framerate suffers due to various computer and USB bus performance issues.

 ##PD STUFF: